xarblu/kwin-effects-better-blur-dx/README.md

 ### Features
 - X11 and Wayland support
 - Force blur
-- Adjust blur brightness, contrast and saturation
+- Adjustable blur brightness, contrast and saturation
+- Adjustable corner radius

 You may notice these are *less* features than the original Better Blur.
 *This is intentional* - this project focusses on bringing the KWin blur to arbitrary windows